Alan-JH/DIYThrottle/README.md

 2x 0.6x7x25mm expansion screws with hooks for the fingerlifts

-Approx 2x 30x45mm and 2x 30x40mm felt pads
+Approx 2x 30x45mm and 2x 30x40mm felt pads for friction pads, recommend greasing with Nyogel 767A

 Loads of PETG filament